granthughes1999/cellfinder/README.md

 # cellfinder
 #### If your running this from the Denman Lab Neuropixel Aquisition Computer skip Step 1
-#### For running the open source cellfinder package on your lightsheet images
+#### These are the steps for running the open source cellfinder package on Estim collected lightsheet images

 ## Step 1
 ### Create an Anaconda enviroment